-Do you have bonded teeth and are interested go know: can you whiten composite bonding at home?
-Maybe you're getting dental bonding done soon or you've just had it done.
-Maybe you've had it for a while.
+Do you have bonded teeth and are interested to know: can you whiten composite bonding at home?
+Maybe you're getting dental bonding done soon, or you've just had it done.
+Perhaps, you've had it for a while.
 Whatever your case may be, we aim to make sure you have all the facts before you try whitening bonded teeth.

 In this article, we'll answer some common questions, including: